Second Charge Mortgages UK

 Will my current mortgage lender be informed?

-Yes.
-They have to be notified.
-Your existing lender has to give consent before a second charge mortgage can go ahead.
-This is normal and expected, and its simply part of the process rather than something to worry about.
+Where applicable, your existing lender has to give consent before a second charge mortgage can go ahead.
+This is normal and expected, and it’s simply part of the process rather than something to worry about.

 Can a 2nd charge mortgage be used for buy-to-let or business purposes?